Collection Offers Glimpses of St. John's Society

 A statue of Peter Pan stands in Bowring Park, in the west end of St. John's.
 It is a copy of the original statue in Kensington Gardens, London, by British sculptor Sir George Frampton.
 It was commissioned for the park by Sir Edgar Bowring "In memory of a little girl who loved the Park" and unveiled on Aug.
 29, 1925.
 The little girl who loved the park was Betty Munn, daughter of John Shannon Munn and Alice May McCowen.
 Betty and her father were lost in the wreck of the Florizel, a Bowring Brothers ship which was destroyed on the rocks off Cappahayden during a winter's storm on the night of Feb.
 23-24, 1918.
 They were on their way to New York to rendezvous with Betty's mother who was already there.
 Betty Munn was three and one-half years old.

 Cassie Brown has eloquently told the story of the wreck of the Florizel in her book A Winter's Tale (1976).
-There is a picture of Betty Munn in Brown's papers in the Centre for Newfoundland Studies Archives.
+There is a picture of Betty Munn in Brown's papers in Archives and Special Collections.
 There is a also a picture of her parents wedding, an elaborate affair which united several prominent Newfoundland families: the Munns of Harbour Grace, the Bowrings (Sir Edgar Bowring married John Shannon Munn's mother, Flora Clift Munn, after her husband died), McCowens, Nettens (Mrs. McCowen), Clifts (Mrs. Munn) of St. John's and probably many more.
 That photograph is reproduced here; the description of the wedding is from the St. John's Daily News for Jan.
 13, 1908.

 At the Church, Dr. Rendell acted as master of ceremonies; the ushers were: Messrs.
 Herbert Rendell, E. F. Harvey, Norman Outerbridge and Gerald Harvey.
 The bride was attired in a beautiful gown of ivory duchesse satin, made in empire style, with a long train.
 The front panel of her skirt was veiled in real duchesse and point de gaze lace, falling to the edge of the skirt over a frill of chiffon.
 The corsage and sleeves of ruched chiffon and satin bertha over the shoulders, were also draped with real duchesse and point de gaze lace, and fastened with orange blossoms.
 The corselet belt was caught at the back by motifs and tassels of pearl and chenille.
 She wore a coronet of orange blossoms and veil.
 She wore a diamond and sapphire pendant, the gift of her brother and sister-in-law, Lieutenant J. Wallis and Mrs. McCowen.